 Doing my own Google search for “Independent Film Funding” resulted in a slew of sites promising to make your dreams come true (for a price).
 So in the spirit of helping you avoid indie film funding scams, here are my top three red flags:

-1. How many business savvy investors are seeking filmmakers via a website built in 1995?
+1. How many business savvy investors are seeking film projects via a website built in 1995?

-2. Why do I have to submit my credit card information?
+2. Why do you have to submit my credit card information?

-3. You want me to pay you, to pitch a movie to you, so you will think about investing?
+3. You want me to pay you, so you will think about investing?

-I know that most of you reading these articles would like to steer clear of unscrupulous tactics.
-But to do this, you’ll have to get smart.
-If you want to be successful as a filmmaker, you need to learn business.
+What you need to know is simple.
+Most people who invest in film work in industries outside of the film industry.
+This means, if you want to be successful as a filmmaker, you need to learn business.
 And I’m not just talking the movie business, but business in general.
-Depending where you go for money, you may have to pitch your movie idea to a soap manufacturer.
-Are you prepared to explain your movie business with general business terms like: cash flow, rate of return, asset, income and expense, revenue, profit and loss?
+For example, you may have to pitch your movie idea to a soap manufacturer.
+Are you prepared to explain your movie project in terms like: cash flow, rate of return, asset, income and expense, revenue, profit and loss?

 If so, you’re well on your way to talking the talk.
 And to address the first point of this article – I’m sure there are more than a few legitimate websites out there for filmmakers seeking funding.
 But there is still one predominate resource for money that happens to be incredibility relevant.
 It’s the rich people in your personal network.

 I know what you’re thinking… What if you don’t know any rich people?

 Then you need to make some new friends.